jamesdfrearson/mongodb-collection-exporter/README.md

 First, run `npm i` to install all the necessary Node modules.

-Clone the contents into a `.env` file and enter the relevant data into it:
+Clone the contents from `sample.env` into a `.env` file and enter the relevant data into it:

 | Key           | Example Value |
 | ------------- | ------------- |